A Guide to Australian Business Awards

 Australian Small Business Champion Awards

-The 2024 Australian Small Business Champion Awards mark the 25th anniversary of this scheme which is open to all Australian businesses within the retail, service and manufacturing industries that have:
+The 2024 Australian Small Business Champion Awards marked the 25th anniversary of this scheme, which is open to all Australian businesses within the retail, service and manufacturing industries that have:

-- 40 full-time employees or fewer (retail or service business)
+- 40 or fewer full-time employees (retail or service)

 Judges will consider each applicant’s approach, achievements, and attitudes towards dealing with challenges.
 There are categories for Small Business Champion Entrepreneur (over 30 years) and Young Small Business Champion Entrepreneur (30 years and under); Business Growth Award; Business of the Decade Award; and numerous subdivisions within the Champion Professional Services, Trades & B2B and Champion Consumer & Retail Small Businesses categories.